Interventional Pain Management

 Viscosupplementation is a medical procedure during which lubricating fluid is injected into a joint.
 It is also called hyaluronan injections / hyaluronic acid injections; viscosupplementation is most commonly used to treat symptoms of knee osteoarthritis.
 The goal of adding hyaluronic acid to the existing joint fluid of an osteoarthritic knee is to:

 The candidates for viscosupplementation are patients with knee osteoarthritis who has failed to improve with other non-surgical treatments.

 Nerve blocks are the results of using a nerve-numbing injection.
-It is mainly used for chronic pain treatment and management.
+Specifically nerve blocks help with chronic pain treatment and management.
 Often a group of nerves, known as the plexus or ganglion, causes pain to a specific organ or body region.
 This can be blocked with an injection into a specific area of the body.
-It offers immediate pain relief and needs to be repeated from time-to-time.
+Immediately after, there is pain relief but the injections need to be repeated from time-to-time.